TomasBoda/agent-lang/docs/project-specification.md

 Agent-based model is a computational model and a simulation technique that uses autonomous entities (agents) in order to understand the behaviour and outcome of a system over time.
 It is used in variety of scientific fields, most common of which are social science, epidemiology, biology or economy.
 Agent-based models are most commonly implemented as computer simulations, therefore, a programming language for defining agents and their behaviour is necessary to be able to simulate an agent-based model.

 ### Project description
 The main purpose of this project is to develop an interpreted programming language designed exclusively for agent-based simulations.
-Moreover, the language should be accessible to people of all scientific fields, especially those with little or no programming experience.
-Therefore, the language is designed in a way it can be easily converted to and represented by a table of agents and their attributes, making it easy to understand and implement.

-The project consists of the following modules.
-- **interpreter** - a program that parses and runs the **AgentLang** source code
-- **web application** - a web-based interface for editing source code and visualising the simulation
+The project features an interpreter for the **AgentLang** programming language as well as a web-based interface consisting of a source code editor, agent manipulation components and a real-time visualisation of the modelled simulation.

 ### Technologies
 Since agent-based simulations do not require fast and efficient processing and runtime, the **AgentLang** interpreter as well as the web-based interface will be developed in **TypeScript** using the **Node.js** runtime environment.
 For the web-based application, I opted for the **React.js** framework to handle the user interface.